Maine has no plans to halt oil rail shipments after Quebec tragedy

 “There’s no appetite to curb or otherwise alter the shipments of crude in Maine,” he said.

-While the cause of the disaster, which occurred on the Montreal, Maine & Atlantic Railway, has yet to be determined, environmentalists in Maine were quick to highlight the disaster as a wakeup call to the risks of the burgeoning crude transport trade that they have been protesting.
+While the cause of the disaster, which occurred on a Montreal, Maine & Atlantic Railway, has yet to be determined, environmentalists in Maine were quick to highlight the disaster as a wakeup call to the risks of the burgeoning transport trade that they have been protesting.

 In the sleepy central Maine town of Fairfield on June 27, six protesters were arrested blocking tracks belonging to Pan Am Railways, just north of a yard where protesters alleged a train carrying Bakken crude was stationed.